osllmai/phoenix_cli/README.md

   -h, --help	Help for phoenix-cli
   -v, --version	Show version information

-Use "phoenix-cli [command] --help" for more information about a command.
+Use "phoenix [command] --help" for more information about a command.
 ```

 PhoenixCLI tested on: